Information Systems and Technology (IN/IT)

 IT511: 🌐 Information Systems Project Management

-IT511M1: Project Management Framework for Information Technology
+IT511M1: Project Management Approaches for Information Technology

-IT511M2: Effective Project Planning Components
+IT511M2: Project Planning Principles

 IT511M4: Information Systems Project Plan